qaalabs/DE5M4/trainer/day2.md

 ### Key concepts recap

 - Review the main Git commands and workflows learned
-- Emphasize how these skills apply to data engineering/analysis work
+- Emphasise how these skills apply to data engineering/analysis work

 ### Q&A session